psu13/mutable-hakyll/posts/cheese-ramen.md

 > <a href="../images/IMG_5426.jpg"><img src="../images/IMG_5426.jpg" height=400 title="cheese ramen" alt="cheese ramen"></a>

-As you eat it the cheese melts into the soup and all over the noddles.
+As you eat it the cheese melts into the soup and all over the noodles.
 It's nice!
 You can kind of see the cheese melted into the noodles and broth here:

 > <a href="../images/IMG_5437.jpg"><img src="../images/IMG_5437.jpg" height=400 title="cheese ramen" alt="cheese ramen"></a>